Wednesday, November 19, 2014 (5:30 PM – 7:30 PM)

 The Honorable Mark Langdale, U.S. Ambassador to Costa Rica (2005-2008)

-He served as U.S. ambassador to Costa Rica from 2005 to 2008.
-During his tenure, he focused on the ratification of the Central America Free Trade Agreement.
-He also negotiated and finalized the largest debt-for-nature swap in an agreement among the United States, Costa Rica, the Nature Conservancy, and Conservation International.
+Mark served as U.S. ambassador to Costa Rica from 2005 to 2008 focusing on the ratification and Costa Rican participation in the Central America Free Trade Agreement.
+He also negotiated and finalized the largest debt-for-nature swap in an agreement among the United States, Costa Rica, the Nature Conservancy, and Conservation International and worked to strengthen the security partnership between Costa Rica and the United States.

-Langdale holds a bachelor of business administration with honors from the University of Texas at Austin (1975), and a bachelor of laws from the University of Houston School of Law (1977).
+Mark Langdale holds a bachelor of business administration with honors from the University of Texas at Austin (1975), and a bachelor of laws from the University Of Houston School Of Law (1977).
+He has been married to Patty for over 30 years.
+They have two children.

 Moderator: Lee Cullum, Senior Fellow, Tower Center